craftson/spec/README.md

 - `"dependencies"` - Array of arrays.
 Describes the dependencies on other packages.
 Each element in the dependencies array describes a different package dependency.
 Each individual dependency is an array of strings, containing the group id, and version of that dependency, in that order.
+The version of a dependency may be excluded, indicating that any version of that dependency is compatible with the package.
 Absence of the `"dependencies"` key implies that the package has no dependencies.

 - `"license"` - String.
 The license that files in the package are under.
 Must be either a license identifier from https://spdx.org/licenses/ or a link to a webpage that describes the license, like